 The letter should state that:

-• they prescribe for you an emotional support animal as a necessary treatment for your mental health.
+- they prescribe/recommend as medically necessary for you an emotional support animal as a necessary treatment for your mental health. (request/task will not be accepted)

 Student’s Responsibilities